ReDI-School/fullstack_bootcamp/projects/01_ecommerce/04_milestone/recap.md

 ### **3. Event Handling**

 - **What is Event Handling?**
-  - React uses synthetic events to handle user interactions like clicks, key presses, and form submissions.
+  - React uses events to handle user interactions like clicks, key presses, and form submissions.
 - **Example**:

   ```javascript